STEllAR-GROUP/hpx/docs/sphinx/contributing/documentation.rst

 - ``sphinx-book-theme`` (Python package)
 - ``breathe 4.33.1`` (Python package)
 - ``doxygen``
+- ``sphinxcontrib-bibtex``

 If the |python|_ dependencies are not available through your system package manager, you can install them using the Python package manager ``pip``:

 .. code-block:: bash

-   pip install --user sphinx sphinx-book-theme breathe
+   pip install --user "sphinx<5" sphinx-book-theme breathe sphinxcontrib-bibtex

 You may need to set the following CMake variables to make sure CMake can find the required dependencies.